mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 ## 3 — The class name doesn't represent a real name in the bijection.

-Helpers do not exist in the real-world, nor should they exist in any computable model.
+Helpers don't exist in the real-world, nor should they exist in any computable model.

 Let’s think about the responsibilities to choose the name in [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md).